-Personalize the Navigation Bar
+Personalize the Navigation Menu for Lightning Console Apps

-Customize a console app's navigation bar to suit the unique way you work.
+Customize a console app's navigation menu so that the user interface suits the unique way you work.
 You can add and reorder items, and rename or remove items you've added.